NRT

 Good to know – Book Cheap Tokyo Narita Airport Plane Tickets

-Flight from Vancouver to Tokyo Narita Airport
+Flight from Edmonton to Tokyo Narita Airport

 When to book flights to Narita